EdwinVW/pitstop/src/Infrastructure.Messaging/README.md

 - [**Breaking**] Removed the _MessageTypes_ enum from all the interfaces and implementations.
 - [**Breaking**] Removed the _MessageTypes_ enum.
 - [**Breaking**] Removed the _MessageType_ parameter from the Message base-class constructor.
 MessageType is now automatically filled with the name of the class.
+- Added parameterless constructor to the _Command_ and _Event_ classes that initialize the _MessageId_ parameter of the base-class constructor with a new Guid.

 ### Version 1.1.0
 - Upgrade to .NET Core 2.2.